Natural Product Making; BFEI Night class Notes

 1. Place Soy wax into the heatproof plastic jug and heat in a double boiler (place in a saucepan with an inch or so of water) on a medium heat so the water doesn’t boil over.

-1. Dip wick into melted wax and then ‘stick’ to the bottom of the candle container- place each wick on one of the marked areas.
+2. Dip wicks into melted wax and then ‘stick’ to the bottom of the candle container- place each wick on one of the marked areas.

-1. After the wax cools and turns slightly white add flower petals to decorate
+6. After the wax cools and turns slightly white add embellishments

 WARNING!
 To prevent fire: keep burning candle within sight.
 Keep out of reach of children and pets.
 Never burn a candle on or near anything that can catch fire.
 Trim wick to 5mm each time before lighting.
 Candle must be placed on a heat resistant surface.
 Extinguish when wax gets within 15mm of bottom.